 Golf is a game of numbers and other brain-twisting things.
 Come geek out with Will Haskett, veteran golf broadcaster, as he explores the precision side of the game.
 Analytics, strokes gained, fantasy, rankings, technology, business, psychology and more, let your inner golf nerd out with some of the best minds and thinkers of the game!

-Episode 25 - The Data Golf Brothers
+Episode 29 - Data Dump

 We use the Golf News Net byline sometimes just to change things up.
 But, it's one of us humans writing the story, we promise.

 Sometimes we post sponsored content from this account, and it is labeled as such.
 We also occasionally include links to products and services from which we could make a small percentage of a sale through affiliate programs.